 - 4.1 Capital plan schemes should emerge from, or be designed to achieve, the Council's strategic priorities and objectives set out in overview in the Corporate Strategy.
-The Strategy sets out Our Vision and Our Values guided by the following core values: - Achieving Efficiency. - Embracing Effective Partnership Working and Funding. - Valuing our environment and encouraging sustainable growth. - Innovation. - 4.2 A one-year addendum to the Corporate Strategy was agreed by Cabinet in June 2020 to provide a framework within which to consider a wide range of issues in response to the Covid-19 pandemic.
-The addendum was underpinned by three themes of review, re-orientation and recovery.

-- 4.3 The Corporate Strategy is supported by a wide range of Strategies and Plans where specific improvement projects and initiatives are cascaded down into section plans across the Council.
+The Strategy sets out Our Vision and Our Values guided by the following core values: - Taking a business-like approach. - Promoting Fairness. - Embracing Effective Partnership Working. - Valuing our environment and encouraging sustainable growth. - 4.2 The Corporate Strategy is currently the subject of review and any revisions required to the Capital Strategy to be considered in due course. - 4.3 The Corporate Strategy is supported by a wide range of Strategies and Plans where specific improvement projects and initiatives are cascaded down into section plans across the Council.
 These section and other plans also cover a range of other priorities, improvements and indicators that are set and managed by individual services. - 4.4 The Council's capital investment decisions should be in support of its strategic priorities and objectives along with the established criteria used to guide the inclusion of capital plan schemes, and this is an integral part of the evaluation process for each project under consideration.
 No project should proceed to inclusion within the Capital Plan unless it furthers achievement of the Council's strategic priorities and objectives.